AdobeDocs/experience-manager-65.en/help/sites-administering/proxy-jar.md

 1. Start a proxy.jar.
 1. Wait or write the access log into a file - with each entry having a timestamp.
-1. When the request start hanging you can see how many connections were open and which request is causing trouble.
+1. When the request starts hanging, you can see how many connections were open and which request is causing trouble.

 ## The format of Log Messages {#the-format-of-log-messages}